Claude Larose (ice hockey, born 1942): Career

 Over a 16-year career, 10 with the Canadiens, Larose scored 226 goals and added 257 assists for 483 points in 943 NHL games.
 He also had 887 career penalty minutes and led the Canadiens in penalties during the 1971 Stanley Cup Playoffs, when Montreal upset both the defending champion Boston Bruins and the Chicago Black Hawks.

-Playing on a line with Minnesota North Stars teammates Grant and Danny O'Shea, Larose scored the tying, final goal in the 1969 NHL All-Star Game.
+Playing on a line with Minnesota North Stars teammates Grant and Danny O'Shea, Larose scored the tying, the final goal in the 1969 NHL All-Star Game.

 Returning from an injury in 1974, Larose was thrown onto a line with the Mahovlich brothers, Frank and Peter, and scored four goals against Pittsburgh's Gary Inness.
 He got a hat trick the next game while playing the right wing with Jacques Lemaire and Steve Shutt.
-Paired with them again, he got two goals the following game.
+Paired with them again, he got two goals in the following game.

 Since retiring from professional hockey, Larose worked as a scout for the Carolina Hurricanes.